meiosis97/StableMate/pkg/README.md

     ##  $ idxSb : int [1:12] 364 390 442 719 736 518 575 710 481 565 ...
     ##  $ idxNsb: int [1:3] 679 272 432

-We use *lasso_prefilt* to repeat randomized lasso for 100 times, each time make a selection of 50 predictors.
+We use *lasso_prefilt* to repeat randomized lasso 100 times, each time making a selection of 50 predictors.
 Parallel computing is enabled, and the usage is the same as described in [Parallel computing](#parallel-computing).